GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

   - Without discipline, a context can turn into a huge grab-bag of data that creates **notorious dependencies** throughout the system.
   - Contexts may also create **thread-safety** issues

+# Pull Complexity Downwards
+Suppose you are developing a new module, and you discover a piece of **unavoidable** complexity.
+Which is better?

+- let the users deal with the complexity
+- handle the complexity internally within the module

+**It is more important for a module to have a simple interface than a simple implementation**

+## Examples: Configuration Parameters

+> Configuration parameters are an example of moving complexity upwards instead of down.
+Rather than determining a particular behavior internally, a class can export a few parameters that control its behavior, such as the size of a cache or the number of times to retry a request before giving up.
+Users of the class must then specify appropriate values for the parameters.
+Configuration parameters have become very popular in systems today; some systems have hundreds of them.

+- Good Ways: allow user to tune system for their particular requirements and workloads.
+- Bad Ways: provide an easy excuse to avoid dealing with important issues and pass them on to someone else.

+## When to pull complexity downwards?
+- the **complexity** being pulled down is **closely related** to the class's **existing functionality**.
+- pulling the complexity down **simplifies** the class's **interface**
+- the goal is to minimize overall **system** complexity

+# Better Together Or Better Apart?